 There’s no football club more self-sufficient than Athletic Club Bilbao.

-Bilbao, founded in 1898, are one of three founding members of the Spanish Primera División never to be relegated, alongside Barcelona and Real Madrid.
-Unlike their domestic counterparts, Bilbao aren’t subject to paying extortionate transfer fees or associating with super-agents, due to the clubs cantera policy.
+Bilbao, founded in 1898, is one of three founding members of the Spanish Primera División never to be relegated, alongside Barcelona and Real Madrid.
+Unlike their domestic counterparts, Bilbao isn’t subject to paying extortionate transfer fees or associating with super-agents, due to the clubs cantera policy.

-The cantera policy limits players whom are eligible to sport the famed red and white jersey.
-There’s a sole reliance on those native to the Basque Country, where the club is based, or have graduated from the club’s cantera youth academy.
+The cantera policy limits players who are eligible to sport the famed red and white jersey.
+There’s sole reliance on those native to the Basque Country, where the club is based, or have graduated from the club’s cantera youth academy.

 “Con cantera y afición, no hace falta importación” (English: “with home-grown talent and local support, you don’t need foreigners”).